Our investment advantages

-We have four "endowments" or competitive advantages - core features of the Fund that are derived from how we were established and which help guide us in our investing decisions.
-The four endowments are:
+We have four core investment advantages that set us apart from other investors.
+These advantages are core features of the Fund that are derived from how we were established and which help guide us in our investing decisions.

-- Long Fund horizon - we have the ability to invest in illiquid assets and to ride out short-term market movements
+- Long term horizon - we have the ability to invest in illiquid assets and to ride out short-term market movements

 - Operational independence - Fund investments are made on a purely commercial basis